 The U.S. Chamber of Commerce's Task Force to Eradicate Human Trafficking is a signatory to USDOT's Transportation Leaders Against Human Trafficking pledge and raises awareness of human trafficking and its intersections with transportation among the private sector through awareness events and partnering with counter-trafficking NGOs to produce educational resources.
-96

 In the aviation sector, Airports Council International's World General Assembly adopted a counter-trafficking resolution, developed an e-learning training course, created a training and awareness resources and a toolkit, and provides resources and a handbook.
 The Association of Flight Attendants-CWA strongly advocates that air carrier management address the issue of human trafficking by utilizing the USDOT/DHS Blue Lightning Initiative training and procedures.
 The International Air Transport Association highlights the industry's commitment to counter trafficking by developing counter-trafficking training resources for airlines that include a free online tutorial for airline staff, one-page resource, guidance for airlines, a video, and a two-day classroom training.
 The International Air Transport Association also works with governments and law enforcement to compile in-flight reporting mechanisms for member airlines.
+The Transportation Research Board's Airport Cooperative Research Program's "Developing an Airport Program to Address Human Trafficking: A Guide" includes a toolkit with resources and references to help airports develop tailored programs.